ilabcode/pyhgf/README.md

 ### The Hierarchical Gaussian Filter

-The Hierarchical Gaussian Filter for binary and continuous inputs as it was described in Mathys et al. (2011, 2014), and later implemented in the Matlab Tapas toolbox (Frässle et al. 2021), can be seen as a special case of this node structure such as:
+The Hierarchical Gaussian Filter for binary and continuous inputs as it was described in Mathys et al. (2011, 2014), and later implemented in the Matlab HGF Toolbox (part of [TAPAS](https://translationalneuromodeling.github.io/tapas) (Frässle et al. 2021), can be seen as a special case of this node structure such as:

 ![Figure2](https://raw.githubusercontent.com/ilabcode/pyhgf/master/docs/source/images/hgf.png)

-The pyhgf package includes pre-implemented standard HGF models that can be used together with other neural network libraries of Bayesian inference tools.
-It is also possible for the user to build custom network structures that would match specific needs.
+The pyhgf package includes pre-implemented standard HGF models that can be used together with other neural network libraries or Bayesian inference tools.
+It is also possible for the user to build custom network structures which match specific needs.

 You can find a deeper introduction on how does the HGF works under the following link: